joansoleroig/stock_recommender/README.md

 # Stock Recommender System

 This repository contains the code for a Stock Recommender System built using Streamlit.
 The system recommends stocks based on sector and risk similarity for users with predefined portfolios.
+### You can find the app up and running here: https://stock-recommender.streamlit.app/

 ## Table of Contents